EOIR Self-Help Legal Centers

 The centers provide blank forms including change of address and fee waiver forms.
 Information is provided on various forms of relief, including Asylum and Voluntary Departure, as well as the answers to frequently asked questions about the local immigration court.

 Self-Help Legal Centers can facilitate respondents’ access to legal information, which in turn can increase court efficiency and improve outcomes in the immigration courts.
-As described in EOIR OPPM 08-01, materials provided at Self Help Legal Centers “have the ability to increase respondents’ understanding of immigration laws, removal proceedings, and the implications of their pleadings.”
+As described in EOIR DM 22-01, self-help legal services “serve a vital role in providing respondents with access to basic legal services, helping respondents to understand the proceedings and thus enhancing the efficiency of court proceedings.”
 Respondents who have access to basic information require less assistance from court staff and are better prepared when they appear before an immigration judge.
 In addition, immigration judges can directly refer unrepresented respondents to the centers and the respondent can then obtain helpful information.

 Self-Help Guides to Immigration Removal Proceedings and Common Forms of Relief